90 Participants Needed

 The trial does not specify if you must stop taking your current medications, but it requires that you are on a stable dose of medications during the study.
 If your medication dose has changed recently, you may not be eligible to participate.

-Is the Mediterranean Diet safe for people with inflammatory bowel disease?
+What prior data suggests that the Mediterranean Diet is safe for individuals with inflammatory bowel disease?

-How does the Mediterranean Diet treatment differ from other treatments for inflammatory bowel disease?
+What evidence suggests that the Mediterranean Diet might be an effective treatment for inflammatory bowel disease?

 This trial is for adults over 18 with mild to moderate Crohn's Disease, as indicated by specific disease activity and inflammation markers.
 Participants must not have started or changed their standard treatment recently, be on stable medication doses, and free from certain infections or antibiotic use.